jamesq9/Vasavi-Coding-Channel/README.md

 # Vasavi-Coding-Channel
-This is my college project which provides a means to host and conduct competitive coding competitions locally within college servers. it trys to replicates the features of codechef, spoj, topcoder and other sites.
+This is my college project which provides a means to host and conduct competitive coding competitions locally within college servers.
+It tries to replicate the features of codechef, spoj, topcoder and other sites.

 The Follwoing things are required to setup with this project.
   1. LAMP server